tlehman/snappie/README.md

 # Snappie 🤖

-Software for the GoPiGo.
+Software for the GoPiGo robot

 ## Dependencies

-- Flask
-- OpenCV
+- BrickPi

 ## What this software can do

-- [x] Enable manual control through a web browser.
+- [x] Enable manual control through an IR USB Remote
-- [x] Show a live stream of the camera.
+- [ ] Show a live stream of the camera.
 - [ ] Follow certain objects that it sees.

 ## Origin of the name